-Looking to the future, the next step in this research will be to apply the extracted alternations in alleviating dictionary entries reproducible from the base case frame and an alternation description.
+Looking to the future, the next step in this research will be to apply the extracted alternations in developing translation rules to fully reproduce the target case frame from the alternation compatibility-annotated base case frame.
 We are also interested in looking at the patterns of selectional restriction variation under alternation, to determine whether the inconsistency seen for lexical alternations, for example, is highly regular and goes against our APSR.
 Either way, we should be able to detect errors in selectional restrictions for use in tuning the dictionary.